 The Akshaya Patra Foundation is a non-profit organisation feeding millions of underserved children in India.
 We are committed to eradicating two most critical issues - hunger and malnutrition in India - by implementing the PM Poshan Abhiyaan (formerly known as the Mid-Day Meal Programme).
 Carrying out the world’s largest feeding programme, Akshaya Patra aims to not only fight hunger with nutritious meals but also bring children to school.

 In Odisha – a state located in the eastern part of India – we have four kitchens reaching out to 1,74,112 children in 1,840 schools.

 With hygiene and cleanliness as our topmost priority, we operate through two kitchen models: Centralised and Decentralised.
 In Odisha, where we established ourselves in June 2006, we have both these kitchen models.

-Bhubaneswar: The newest addition to our reach in Odisha is our centralised kitchen at Bhubaneswar, which at the moment feeds 58,087 children in 417 schools.
+Bhubaneswar: The centralised kitchen at Bhubaneswar was started in July 2014, which at the moment feeds 74,516 children in 710 schools.